Aims of the programme

 The M.Sc. programme in statistics offers students thorough, professional and high quality training in statistics, thus preparing them for work as statisticians in a range of areas including business, industry, education, medicine as well as government, scientific and academic research establishments.

 Through the pathway structure, the emphasis is on providing a good general coverage of the subject together with additional, more specialist instruction in certain areas.
 The principal strength of the programme is that training is given in the practical side of the subject at the same time as providing a thorough appreciation of the theory underpinning the methodology.
 The main general aims are to develop each student’s understanding of statistical theory and methodology, enable them to solve substantial and realistic statistical problems and to communicate effectively the findings and results.

 On successful completion of the course students will:

-- have specialized knowledge and understanding of selected statistical topics at an advanced level which take into account recent advances in the subject;
+- have specialised knowledge and understanding of selected statistical topics at an advanced level which take into account recent advances in the subject

 - have developed attitudes and confidence which will allow them to acquire new statistical knowledge and expertise throughout their future careers in statistics.

 The MSc programme in Statistics allows students to take one of two different MSc degrees, depending on their interests and career aspirations.
-These are the main more general programme in Statistics and an associated pathway in Financial Statistics.
+There is the main general programme in Statistics and an associated pathway in Financial Statistics.
 Each one is built around a common core of five modules and then students study an additional set of three specialist modules to make a total of eight in all.